 The goal is to encourage people, both visitors and residents, to discover places they may not know about.
 For example, most travelers know about Cherokee, but may not know how extensive the Cherokee nation’s land once was.
-They can learn more on signs in the far western part of the region, in places like Robbinsville, Andrews, and Hayesville.
+They can learn more on signs in the far western part of the region, in Robbinsville, Andrews and Hayesville.